Syncano/syncano-cli/docs/custom_sockets/examples/hello_world.md

 ## Summary

-Hope this will help.
-If you have any question or problems do no hesitate to contact me: sebastian.opalczynski@syncano.com Also I am available on the Syncano slack community: http://syncano-community.github.io/slack-invite/
+Hope this was helpful!
+If you have any question or issues, do no hesitate to contact me directly: sebastian.opalczynski@syncano.com
+I am also available on the [Syncano Slack community](http://syncano-community.github.io/slack-invite/).
+See you there!